mrhorin/suggestrap/README.md

 bower install suggestrap
 ```
 ## Usage
+You need to include `suggestrap.main.min.js` in the head tag element.
 Suggestions elements as absolute css style will be inserted after the target element by suggestrap.
 Its position depend on parent element of the target element, so the parent element css style must be relative.
 ```html
 <div style="position: relative;">